 This topic presents introductory licensing concepts for ArcGIS Desktop.
-ArcGIS Desktop is a suite of five desktop applications that includes ArcGIS Pro.
-Most of this information applies equally to all the component products of ArcGIS Desktop.
-However, there is one important licensing feature—the Named User license type—that is unique to ArcGIS Pro.
+ArcGIS Desktop is a suite of applications that includes ArcGIS Pro.
+Most of this information applies equally to all ArcGIS Desktop applications.
+However, there is one important licensing concept—the Named User license type—that is unique to ArcGIS Pro.

 Workflows for configuring ArcGIS Pro licenses are provided in subsequent topics, grouped by the type of license used: